I had to work hard at overcoming emotionally traumatic experiences as well.

 You can get melatonin here.

-Other than supplementing with melatonin, here are some actions you can take to naturally produce more melatonin and improve the quality of your sleep:
+Other than supplementing with melatonin or taking a sleep supplement, here are some others actions you can take to naturally produce more melatonin and improve the quality of your sleep:

-- Turn off household lights, get red light bulbs, install f.lux on your computer and/or wear Uvex glasses as soon as it's dark outside.
-These block out blue light in your environment.
+Turn off household lights, get red light bulbs, install Iris on your computer and wear blue blocking glasses as soon as it's dark outside.
+These glasses block out blue light in your environment.
 Blue light suppresses your body’s production of melatonin.
 You can read more about blue light here.

 You don’t have to live with emotional trauma for the rest of your life.